 First off, the basics.
 STEM is an acronym for Science, Technology, Engineering and Mathematics.
 Courses under these streams are decided by the Department of Homeland Security under the federal government.
 The US Department of Labour estimates 2.5 million job openings in STEM-related fields in 2018-19 (Smith, 2017).
 Organizations are increasingly turning to STEM fields for problem-solving and innovation.

-STEM courses have seen a surge in international applicants in recent years, owing to the fact that these offer better and faster ROIs (read jobs).
-Another reason is that STEM-designated degrees allow you to apply for a 24-month extension to the regular 12-month OPT period.
+STEM MBA courses have seen a surge in international applicants in recent years, owing to the fact that these offer better and faster ROIs (read jobs).
+Another reason is that STEM MBA allow you to apply for a 24-month extension to the regular 12-month OPT period.
 In effect, you can stay and work in the US on your student visa for up to 3 years after graduating.

 Technically speaking, MBA courses don’t come under STEM.
 However, given their demand, especially among international applicants, some universities now offer MBA programs that are quant-heavy and thus, STEM-certified.
 Here’s a list of notable MBA programs that are STEM-designated: